 Personal data we obtain from others

 1.9 Your personal data may be provided to us by someone other than you.
 We might be introduced to you in correspondence by a mutual acquaintance, or we might receive personal data through your social media account if you use it to log in, or we might receive personal data through other users of the Site (for instance, if a parent sends us feedback in relation to a childcare provider or vice versa).
 Normally this data will be correspondence data, user-submitted content data or partner data as described above.
+Childcare provider health data may be provided to us by your doctor through a health declaration form.

 2. Our purposes and legal bases of processing